mx-pl/ExtendedTypes_CSharp/ExtendedTypes/NuGet-README.md

 #### Shrink()

-The extension method *Shrink()* returns the string with all leading and trailing whitespace removed (i.e. trimmed) and all remaining sequences of whitespace characters replaced with a single space char.
+The extension method *Shrink()* returns the string with all leading and trailing whitespace removed (i.e. trimmed) and all remaining sequences of whitespace characters replaced with a single SPACE char.

 Optionally, an alternative replacement can be specified.
 In addition, the trimming can be disabled.